rajanarahul93/ScholarNet/README.md

 ## ScholarNet

 ScholarNet is an online education platform designed to provide a seamless learning experience for students and educators alike.
-With a focus on user-friendly interfaces and high-quality content, Education Academia aims to revolutionize how people learn and teach.
+With a focus on user-friendly interfaces and high-quality content, ScholarNet aims to revolutionize how people learn and teach.

 ## Features

-- **Responsive Design:** Education Academia is built with a responsive design, ensuring optimal viewing and interaction experience across a wide range of devices.
+- **Responsive Design:** ScholarNet is built with a responsive design, ensuring optimal viewing and interaction experience across a wide range of devices.
 - **Rich Content:** Access a vast library of educational materials, including courses, articles, and interactive learning modules.
 - **User Profiles:** Students and educators can create personalized profiles to track their progress, manage courses, and connect with peers.
 - **Dynamic Search:** Easily find relevant courses and resources using our intuitive search functionality.